O-Thadd/Cripe-API-Doc/API Documentation.md

   This is an attribute in the [NotificationData](https://github.com/O-Thadd/Cripe-API-Doc/blob/main/API%20Documentation.md#notificationdata) object.
 It indicates the event for which the notification is being sent.
   - `mention_notification_event`: when a user is mentioned/tagged in a post.
+  - `room_mention_notification_event:` when a user is mention/tagged in a post in a room.
   - `flame_notification_event`: when a user's post is flamed
   - `response_notification_event`: when another user responds/comments/replies to a user's post.